HeerMakwana/DayOut/README.md

 - For any issues with database connection or API integration, check the PHP error logs and browser console for debugging.

 ---

-This README provides the essential steps to download, set up the database, and configure the API key for the DayOut project.
-Follow these instructions carefully to get the application running smoothly.